changgyhub/ufldl/README.md

   4. Iterative optimization:<br>
     1. Select a random mini-batch;<br>
     2. Initialize s:<br>
-      1. Set s = W^Tx (where x is the matrix of patches in the mini-batch);<br>
+      1. Set _s = W^Tx_ (where _x_ is the matrix of patches in the mini-batch);<br>
-      2. For each feature in s (i.e. each column of s), divide the feature by the norm of the corresponding basis vector in A.<br>
+      2. For each feature in _s_ (i.e. each column of _s_), divide the feature by the norm of the corresponding basis vector in _A_.<br>
-    3. Optimize for feature matrix 's';<br>
+    3. Optimize for feature matrix _s_;<br>
-    4. Optimize for weight matrix 'A'.
+    4. Optimize for weight matrix _A_.
 Actually here we can directly derive the result as discribed before.<br>
     5. Visualize result at the end of this iteration.<br>

 #####Notes in `sparseCodingExercise.m`:
 * In Step 0, we choose patches to be 16 × 16 instead of 8 × 8, and number of features to learn to be 18 × 18 instead of 11 × 11 to obtain better visual results.
 Also, lamda, epsilon and gamma can also be adjusted to obtain better results.<br>
 * When iterating, we use 'cg' (conjugate gradient) instead of 'lbfgs', because lbfgs will make steeper steps and lead to worse results.
-One alternative is to use lbfgs while decreasing iterations (e.g. options.maxIter=15), or increasing dimension of the grouping region for topographic sparse coding (e.g. poolDim=5) so that the sparse code will be used in larger areas and therefore avoid over-accuracy of 's'.<br>
+One alternative is to use lbfgs while decreasing iterations (e.g. options.maxIter=15), or increasing dimension of the grouping region for topographic sparse coding (e.g. poolDim=5) so that the sparse code will be used in larger areas and therefore avoid over-accuracy of _s_.<br>

 #####Other Notes:
-* Since we minimize 's' and 'A' alternatively, the cost may not be decreasing all the time, but the overall trend should be.<br>
+* Since we minimize _s_ and _A_ alternatively, the cost may not be decreasing all the time, but the overall trend should be.<br>
 * There are two changes in `sampleIMAGES.m`:
   1. Three parameters (images, patchDim, numPatches) are added to the function, so that we can customize patch choice;<br>
   2. The rescaling from [-1, 1] to [0.1, 0.9] is deleted, because we have to ensure an average of 0. (see comment for explanation).<br>